CODAIT/redrock/README.md

 #### Powertrack

-We apoligize but Powertrack data is currently only available for free with a developers Bluemix account.
+We apologize but Powertrack data is currently only available for free with a developers Bluemix account.

 #### Decahose Historical